Knoblauchpilze/pge-app/README.md

 }
 ```

-The `loadMenuResources` main goal is to create the `GameState` and the UI menus.
+The main goal here is to create the `GameState` and the UI menus.
 When debugging the application or during the development process, it might be useful to change the `Screen::Home` statement to `Screen::Game` for example to avoid having to select each time a new game.

+This method also handles the generation of menus and their registration in the main input loop: the `m_menus` attribute provided by the `App` class registers all menus and will call them whenever there's a change in the inputs from the user (see the [game](#the-game-class) section).

+### drawDecal

+Along with the `draw`, `drawUI` and `drawDebug` method the `drawDecal` allows to render the elements of the application on screen.
+The code for all of these methods is similar so let's see what it does:
 ```cpp
 void
 App::drawDecal(const RenderDesc& /*res*/) {